-The Eastern Symphony Orchestra (ESO), the Eastern Symphony Chamber Orchestra (ESCO) & Collegium Musicum are open to all undergraduate and graduate students, alumni, faculty and staff.
+The Eastern Symphony Orchestra (ESO) is open to all undergraduate and graduate students, alumni, faculty and staff.
 The string section is comprised of music majors, non-music majors, and community members.
-The wind and percussion sections are comprised of primarily music majors in the Department of Music.
-The Eastern Symphony Orchestra, and the Eastern Symphony Chamber Orchestra have quickly become premiere regional orchestras in the state of Illinois.
-MAKE A GIFT
+The wind and percussion sections are comprised primarily of music majors in the Department of Music.
+The Eastern Symphony Orchestra has quickly become premiere regional orchestras in the state of Illinois.

 MUS 0211R.001 Orchestra

 5:00 PM - 5:50 PM, Tuesday, Thursday (sectionals)

 David Commanday is Artistic Director and Conductor of the Heartland Festival Orchestra, Visiting Director of Orchestral Activities and Applied Cello at Eastern Illinois University, and Music Director of Youth Music Illinois.
 His career combines international accomplishment as professional conductor, national prominence as a leader in the youth orchestra field, and distinction in the Academy of higher education.
 Among many awards received, the Illinois Council of Orchestras recognized David Commanday as Illinois Professional Conductor of the Year 2011.